From Sonic Retro

 The first game to feature the move, Sonic Rush, refers to the move as the Super Boost (スーパーブースト) and is used by Sonic.
 Blaze the Cat can also perform the move, and her version is referred to as the Fire Boost (ファイアーブースト).
 The technique is performed by pressing or while on the ground, rushing forward and plowing through enemies as long as there is energy in the Tension Gauge.
 When the Tension Gauge is maxed out, the player can Boost infinitely for a short amount of time.

-In both Sonic Rush and Sonic Rush Adventure, the player can crouch and roll during the Burst Dash.
+In both Sonic Rush and Sonic Rush Adventure, the player can crouch and roll during the Super/Fire Boost.
 This is useful when going downhill, as it allows for even greater speeds.
 The super-high-speeds of the Super/Fire Boost are necessary to avoid death in several places during the Rush games, like when pursued by giant boulders.

 In Sonic Rush Adventure's Sea Stages, the Wave Cyclone is also capable of Boosting, which can be done by either tapping the Touch Screen twice or by pressing or as long as there is energy.
 Holding the stylus/button down will maintain the boost.